Corrections Agent Career Promotional Process

 f) Signed DOC Notice of Intent and Consent to Collect Private Information related to the Corrections Agent Career promotional process.

 3. DOC district supervisor/FS director responsibilities

 Note: If the applicant has not submitted the required materials or has not adequately addressed the requirements for promotion and the application process is still open, the DOC district supervisor or FS director returns the materials and advises the applicant accordingly.
-If the applicant does not meet the requirements, the DOC district supervisor and/or the FS director send written notification to the applicant and the applicant’s supervisor, citing the reason(s) why the application was rejected.
+If the applicant does not meet the requirements, the DOC district supervisor or the FS director sends written notification to the applicant and the applicant’s supervisor, citing the reason(s) why the application was rejected.

 b) Submit all application materials to the DOC FS regional manager by the established deadline.